johnnygill/jackanory/blogs/2014/05/11/letter_to_gazette.rst

 On July 18th, why not find someone who needs your help and offer it?
 Best of all, help someone learn, let someone teach you something.

-Johny and Mary
+Johnny and Mary

 PS no need to wait until July 18th

-PPS I remember the Firkin Wine bar at college being renamed the Mandela Bar.
+PPS Johnny remembers the Firkin Wine bar at college being renamed the Mandela Bar.
 You have no idea the fuss that debate caused.
 It was 1981, or thereabouts.